rgmyr/keras-texture/README.md

 - Maps `[fA.output, fB.output]` to shape `(N, cA, cB)` with `bilinear.pooling`
 - Flattens, connects to `softmax` output using a specifiable number of `Dense` layers.
 - Returns the resulting `keras.models.Model` instance

+## FV-CNN

+The `texture.fisher` module provides the `FVCNN` class for generating Fisher vector encodings from pretrained CNNs using the `cyvlfeat` wrappers for the `VLFeat` C library.
+It can be constructed explicitly with an arbitrary CNN, or with a string specifying one of the supported models from `keras.applications`.
+A "training" set is required to generate the Gaussian Mixture Model of the feature vector distribution, which can then be used to generate encodings on the fly, or to construct and train an SVM as part of the class instance.

 #### Usage Notes